Netflix-Skunkworks/UnrealValidationFramework/README.md

 Rather than have individual validations for each possible frame rate, we store this value as a project setting from which the validations can then refer too.

 Should a different project have different requirements the validations then do not need to change project to project.

+Similarly we also set a default OCIO Config which can be used to define the default source and destination color spaces

+By setting up the validation project settings, you will greatly improve the accuracy and effectivness of the validations

 ### 6.1 Setting Up Project Settings